LeoAnd00/Masters_Thesis/code/data_preprocessing/kidney_cells/README.md

 # kidney_cells
-Contains all code for preprocessing the scRNA-seq data of human kidney cells.
+Contains all code for preprocessing the scRNA-seq data of the kidney dataset.

 ## How to use notebooks in the subfolder *kidney_1*, *kidney_2* and *kidney_3*
 - **Step 1:** Start by runing *X_preprocess.ipynb* to perform QC and normalization.